JaredWogan/CV/index.md

 `January 2020 - Present`
 __Brock University__, Ontario
-- Bachelor of Science (Honours) - Physics
+Bachelor of Science (Honours) - Physics
-- Average of 89.0%
+Average of 89.0%

 `September 2017 - December 2018`
 __University of Guelph__, Ontario
-- Bachelor of Science (Honours) - Physics
+Bachelor of Science (Honours) - Physics
-- Average of 73.7%
+Average of 73.7%

 `September 2013 - June 2017`
 __Welland Centennial Secondary School__, Ontario
-- French Immersion
+French Immersion
-- Grade 12 Average of 99.5%
+Grade 12 Average of 99.5%

 ## Awards and Honours

 `2021`
 __Match of Minds, Brock University__, Ontario
-- Research Grant ($5,000)
+Research Grant ($5,000)

 `2020 - 2021`
 __Deans Honours List, Brock University__, Ontario
-- Average of 80%+ for academic year of 2020 - 2021
+Average of 80%+ for academic year of 2020 - 2021

 `2017`
 __Entrance Scholarship, University of Guelph__, Ontario
-- Outstanding admissions average ($7,000)
+Outstanding admissions average ($7,000)

 `2017`
 __University of Waterloo, Euclid Test__, Ontario
-- School champion
+School champion

 `2017`
-__Mathematics Scholarship, Welland Centennial Secondary School__, Ontario
-- Presented to the student with the highest GPA in grade 12 Mathematics ($150)
+__Mathematics Scholarship, Welland Centennial Secondary School__, Ontario Presented to the student with the highest GPA in grade 12 Mathematics ($150)

 `2017`
-__Physics Scholarship, Welland Centennial Secondary School__, Ontario
-- Presented to the student with the highest GPA in grade 12 Physics ($150)
+__Physics Scholarship, Welland Centennial Secondary School__, Ontario Presented to the student with the highest GPA in grade 12 Physics ($150)

 ## Publications

-__WIP__
-1 - Time Travel Paradoxes and Multiple Histories in a Wormhole Spacetime __WIP__ 2 - Mathemtica Simulation of Time Travel Paradoxes __WIP__
+1 - Time Travel Paradoxes and Multiple Histories in a Wormhole Spacetime __WIP__

+2 - Mathemtica Simulation of Time Travel Paradoxes __WIP__